RobertTalbert/calculus/w2021/w2021-launch-list.md

 - Blackboard site shell
 - Campuswire
 - Startup bundles
-	- Onboarding (setup on Campuswire, setup on Desmos, setup on Remind, syllabus quiz, grading quiz, WeBWorK orientation, scan/upload/read feedback)
+	- Onboarding (setup on Campuswire, setup on Desmos, setup on Remind, syllabus quiz, grading quiz)
+	- Tools (WeBWorK orientation, Desmos, Desmos class activity, scan/upload/feedback on Bb)
 	- Precalculus review (big WeBWorK set for functions, trig, algebra, logs)
 - AEP's: As many as possible but definitely all the ones connected to Chapter 1
+- Template for AEPs
+- Template for Daily Prep
 - List of AEP topics and rough release schedule
 - Sample checkpoints (need to update)
 - Learning Target list